 Mean score of companies in the Lead, Zinc, and Tin Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Sherritt International Corporation reported total carbon emissions of approximately 864,392,509 kg CO2e for Scope 1 and about 110,377,822 kg CO2e for Scope 2.
-This marks a decrease from 2022, where emissions were approximately 923,132,712 kg CO2e for Scope 1 and 119,558,000 kg CO2e for Scope 2.
-Over the past few years, the company has shown a trend of reducing its emissions, with 2021 figures at about 941,721,884 kg CO2e for Scope 1 and 123,122,000 kg CO2e for Scope 2, and 2020 emissions reaching approximately 1,998,000,000 kg CO2e for Scope 1 and 125,000,000 kg CO2e for Scope 2.
-Despite these reductions, Sherritt has not disclosed any specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of Scope 3 emissions data indicates a potential area for future reporting and improvement.
-As a company headquartered in Canada, Sherritt is positioned within an industry increasingly focused on sustainability and climate responsibility, highlighting the importance of ongoing emissions management and transparency in their climate strategy.
+This marks a reduction from 2022, where emissions were approximately 923,132,712 kg CO2e for Scope 1 and 119,558,000 kg CO2e for Scope 2.
+Over the past few years, Sherritt has demonstrated a commitment to reducing its carbon footprint, with emissions from 2021 recorded at about 941,721,884 kg CO2e for Scope 1 and 123,122,000 kg CO2e for Scope 2, and 2020 emissions reaching approximately 1,998,000,000 kg CO2e for Scope 1 and 125,000,000 kg CO2e for Scope 2.
+Despite these reductions, Sherritt has not set specific science-based targets (SBTi) or documented reduction initiatives in its climate commitments.
+The company does not currently disclose any Scope 3 emissions data.
+All emissions data is sourced directly from Sherritt International Corporation, with no cascading from a parent or related organization.
+Sherritt's headquarters is located in Canada, and the company continues to focus on sustainability and climate responsibility as part of its operational strategy.

 Access structured emissions data, company-specific emission factors, and source documents